Fear of coronavirus pandemic grows but China eases curbs as new infections fall

 Iran, which announced its first two cases on Wednesday, said it had confirmed 43 cases and eight deaths.
 Most of the infections were in the Shi’ite Muslim holy city of Qom.

-More cases appeared in the Middle East with Bahrain reporting its first case, the state news agency said, and Kuwait reporting three cases in people who had been in Iran.
-Afghanistan also reported its first case.
+More cases appeared in the Middle East with Bahrain reporting its first case, the state news agency said, and Kuwait reporting three cases involving people who had been in Iran.

 Saudi Arabia, Kuwait, Iraq, Turkey, Pakistan and Afghanistan imposed travel and immigration restrictions on Iran.
+But Afghanistan reported its first case on Monday, in the western border province of Herat, again involving someone who had recently been in Iran, officials said.

+The WHO has been saying for weeks it dreads the disease reaching countries with weak health systems.

-In Europe, French Health Minister Olivier Veran said he would talk to his European counterparts soon to discuss how best to cope with a possible epidemic in Europe, after Italy reported a third death from the flu-like virus and 150 infections, from just three before Friday.
+In Europe, French Health Minister Olivier Veran said he would talk to his European counterparts to discuss how best to cope with a possible epidemic in Europe, after Italy reported 150 infections - the biggest outbreak in Europe of the flu-like virus - from just three before Friday.

-“Tonight, there is no epidemic in France.
-But there is a problematic situation at the door, in Italy, that we are watching with great attention,” Veran told a news conference.
+A fourth person infected with the coronavirus had died in Italy, RAI radio reported on Monday.

 For an interactive graphic tracking the global spread of coronavirus, click here

+China postponed the annual meeting of its parliament and would ban the illegal trade and consumption of wildlife, state media reported.
+The virus originated late last year, apparently in an illegal wildlife market in the city of Wuhan.

-In mainland China, where the virus originated late last year, more than 20 province-level jurisdictions including Beijing and Shanghai, reported zero infections, the best showing since the outbreak began.
+But in good news for China, ore than 20 province-level jurisdictions including Beijing and Shanghai, reported zero infections, the best showing since the outbreak began.

 President Xi Jinping urged businesses to get back to work though he said the epidemic was still “severe and complex, and prevention and control work is in the most difficult and critical stage”.